Home

 A generous gift from the Alpha Aquilae Foundation—one of the largest gifts in King’s history—led the way to a comprehensive restoration of three of King’s five historic student residences, known as “bays.”
 The iconic stone buildings were designed by Halifax architect Andrew Cobb and have been home to generations of King’s students since 1929.

-The foundation also funded the first phase of the Southeast Corner Project, a plan to redevelop and revitalize the southeast corner of its campus and create a new home for the School of Journalism, Writing & Publishing and King’s Athletics, additional residences and community gathering spaces, including dedicated community rooms for the Mi’kmaw and African Nova Scotian communities.
+The foundation also funded the first two phases of the Southeast Corner Project, a plan to redevelop and revitalize the southeast corner of its campus and create a new home for the School of Journalism, Writing & Publishing and King’s Athletics, additional residences and community gathering spaces, including dedicated community rooms for the Mi’kmaw and African Nova Scotian communities.
 The first phase funded internal and external community dialogues to inform concept drawings and pre-design work by leading Canadian architectural firm Diamond Schmitt in association with Abbott Brown.
+The second phase of the SEC Project involves generating schematics that closely examine the project’s physical constraints and enable the design team to evaluate potential construction materials, building systems and project delivery approaches.

 Deane Little and Robert Little’s generosity, and their commitment to student success, also made possible the Deane Little Community Support Centre.
-The centre is a place where students, faculty and staff can connect with the resources and expertise available on campus, including peer support, and the university’s Sexual Health & Safety Officer, Accessibility Officer and Student Support Advisor.
+The centre is a place where students, faculty and staff can connect with the resources and expertise available on campus, including peer support, and the university’s Sexual Health and Safety Officer, Accessibility Officer and Student Support Advisor.
+To further support our students’ academic success, a generous gift from the Alpha Aquilae Foundation also launched a new Student Academic Support Program to strengthen support for undergraduate students, including student-athletes and outreach for Black and African Nova Scotian, Mi’kmaq and Indigenous students, international and first-generation learners.

-The Deane Little family also benefits post-secondary students within their own community with the four-year Robert Little and Debra Deane Little Windsor-Essex Scholarships, awarded to 10 graduating students per year through the Greater Essex County District School Board.
+The Deane Little family also benefits post-secondary students within their own community with the four-year Robert Little and Debra Deane Little Windsor-Essex Scholarships, valued at $10,750 per year, and awarded to 10 graduating students per year through the Greater Essex County District School Board to help fund up to four years of post-secondary studies at a Canadian university.
 Their objective is to provide consistent financial aid to academically able graduating secondary students entering a university in Canada with a special focus on students who demonstrate a combination of academic ability, financial need and balanced personal development.

 A generous donation from the Alpha Aquilae Foundation is also funding the implementation of an AI software program at the Windsor Regional Hospital Cancer Centre.
 The software, Gray OS, is developed specifically for cancer programs to more efficiently schedule clinical treatments in radiation therapy, cancer clinics and systemic therapy.